phorvicheka-python/resarch-fairseq-fairss/ML example with pytorch.md

 ### 1. Binary Classification

+Binary classification is a type of machine learning task where the goal is to classify data into two distinct classes or categories.
+The model learns to make predictions by assigning input samples to one of the two classes based on the features or attributes of the data.

    - Dataset: Let's consider the popular "Breast Cancer Wisconsin (Diagnostic)" dataset available in scikit-learn, which is a binary classification task.
    - Early stopping: We will use early stopping based on the validation loss.